 Hope For The Woman Struggling With Shame

-Sweet friend, if you are like me and tempted to hide and avoid because your past sins may be found, I pray you will take comfort in knowing there is no one on this earth that is sin-free.
-There is NO ONE that doesn’t need Jesus’ sacrifice.
+If you are like me and tempted to hide and avoid because your past sins may be found, I pray you will take comfort in knowing there is no one on this earth that is sin-free.
+There is NO ONE that doesn’t need Jesus’ redeeming love.
 And I hope you find strength in what He says to this woman:

 “Then neither do I condemn you. . .
 Go now and leave your life of sin.” – John 8:11

-The only perfect man — the only one worthy to throw the stone — loves you too much to pick it up.
-Instead, this perfect man picked up a cross so that you never have to worry about condemnation, again.
+The only perfect man—the only one worthy to throw the stone — loves you too much to pick it up.
+Instead, this perfect man picked up a cross to show there’s a different way.

 Hallelujah!
 What a Savior!

-I pray that instead of hiding our sins, we as imperfect, yet saved daughters will repent and ask for the strength to sin no more.
+I pray that instead of hiding our sins, we as imperfect, yet saved daughters, will repent and ask for the strength to sin no more.
 I pray that we see each other not as gossip fodder, but as women who are struggling right along with us.
 May we drop the stones and invite each other in and lift each other up.
 Oh, sweet friend, you are broken, but you don’t have to be ashamed.
 We are all broken.
+In Jesus’ name, amen.

 Let’s unabashedly sit at His feet, dwell in His grace, and pour out His love on to each other.